 On completion of the Healthcare Science Assistant apprenticeship, you are eligible to apply to join the Academy for Healthcare Science (AHCS) accredited register.

-After completing the Healthcare Science Assistant apprenticeship, you can progress into a Healthcare Science Assistant job within a number of specialisms.
-You can also progress onto the Level 4 Healthcare Science Associate apprenticeship.
+After completing the Healthcare Science Assistant apprenticeship, you may progress into a Healthcare Science Assistant job within a number of specialisms.
+You may also progress onto the Level 4 Healthcare Science Associate apprenticeship.

 You will be allocated a Skills & Development Coach who will support and guide you for the duration of your apprenticeship.
 Your apprenticeship programme will be delivered as blended learning.
 Blended learning is a combination of both online and face to face delivery.